coderefinery/intermediate-python-ml/content/index.md

-# Data Analysis for Bioinformatics: NumPy and Pandas
+# NumPy and Pandas fundamentals for handling biological datasets

 :::{prereq}